JuliaReach/LazySets.jl/docs/src/man/iterative_refinement.md

     is such that it receives a numeric argument `ε` and the routine itself calls `overapproximate`.
-However, some sets such as abstract polygons have their own plotting recipe hence don't require the error threshold, since they are plotted exactly as the convex hull of its vertices.
+However, some sets such as abstract polygons have their own plotting recipe hence don't require the error threshold, since they are plotted exactly as the convex hull of their vertices.